 Is there a professor or faculty member who has impacted you?

-It's hard to choose just one professor that has had a large impact on my experience at Manhattan College, but a few professors who have really helped me to get to where I am today are Dr. Peter McCarthy, Dr. Lisa Rizopoulos, Dr. Tracy Lahey and the late Brother Raymond Meagher, FSC.
+It's hard to choose just one professor that has had a large impact on my experience at Manhattan University, but a few professors who have really helped me to get to where I am today are Dr. Peter McCarthy, Dr. Lisa Rizopoulos, Dr. Tracy Lahey and the late Brother Raymond Meagher, FSC.

 They are all so passionate and knowledgeable about teaching that I tried to soak in every bit of information they had to give me.
 They have all been extremely helpful over the years and have helped mold me into the person that I am today.
 I know that if I am half the teacher that they all are, I am going to be successful in the classroom.